xx299x/DrissionPagePlus/README.en.md

 ### ele()

 Get elements based on query parameters.
-If the query parameter is a string, you can choose the methods of'@attribute name:','tag:','text:','css:', and'xpath:'.
+If the query parameter is a string, you can choose the methods of '@attribute name:', 'tag:', 'text:', 'css:', 'xpath:', '.', '#'.
 When there is no control mode, the text mode is used to search by default.
 If it is loc, query directly according to the content.

 Parameter Description: